-When describing something that is contrary to what is true, you cannot use the regular ol’ past tense of the verb to be, which is what the radio host does here (was).
+When describing something that is contrary to what is true, you cannot use the regular past tense of the verb to be.
 You must, instead, use the subjunctive.
 The subjunctive is necessary in many situations, but I’ll discuss two of them here: with the verb to wish (which always expresses what is contrary to fact) and with the word if when it is expressing something that is contrary to fact.

 When using the subjunctive, the form of the verb to be is were, regardless of the subject.
 Here are some other examples.

-If he was too critical of Dungy’s living arrangements, then he’s probably sorry.
-(Here, was is correct because this statement is not necessarily contrary to fact; he may very well have been too critical, so we use the regular ol’ past tense.)
+If he was too critical of the article, then he’s probably sorry.
+(Here, was is correct because this statement is not necessarily contrary to fact; he may very well have been too critical, so we use the regular past tense, which is was.)

-If I was listening to Cowherd’s show, then it must’ve been Monday morning.
-(I may very well have been listening to Cowherd’s show, so was is correct.)
+If I was driving a blue car, then it must’ve been more than five years ago.
+(It may very well have been a blue car, so was is correct.)

 Again, just remember that you use the subjunctive when you’re talking about something that is definitely contrary to fact.